Christmas in July: Holiday cheer comforts family during father’s last days

 But the impromptu holiday cheer missed one thing.

-“Didn’t have any eggnogs,” the father said laughing.
+“Didn’t have any eggnog,” the father said laughing.

 However, even without the delectable treat the father says his family’s company served as just the moment his spirit needed.